 Request for Verification

-The Importer / Exporter must lodge a request for verification with TUV Rheinland.
-This request must include the following documents:
+The importer or exporter lodges a request for verification with TÜV Rheinland for a specific shipment.
+This request includes the following documents:

 Certificate of Conformity